How To Create a Commercial Kitchen Cleaning Schedule

 Before any shift begins, kitchen staff should take a moment to prepare the kitchen and ensure that everything is sanitary before they start cooking.
 They’ll need to:

-- Clean sinks, taps, and hand washing stations.
+- Clean sinks, taps, and hand-washing stations.

 During a Shift

-- Brush grills to remove any build-up of grease and food debris between cooking.
+- Brush grills to remove any buildup of grease and food debris between cooking.

 - Switch and clean cutting boards between tasks.
 Knives should also be cleaned between cutting tasks.